 ARMS EMBARGO STUDY of SIPRI and SPITS

-On Monday 26 November 2007 SPITS and SIPRI launch the joint report "United Nations Arms Embargoes: Their Impact on Arms Flows and Target Behaviour".
-The event takes place at the UN in New York.
-On Tuesday 27 November, 08.00-10.00, the report will be presented and discussed at a second event organised by the International Peace Academy.
+On Monday 26 November 2007 SPITS and SIPRI launched the joint report "United Nations Arms Embargoes: Their Impact on Arms Flows and Target Behaviour" at the UN in New York.
+On the day after, the report was presented and discussed at a second event organised by the International Peace Academy.
 The report "United Nations Arms Embargoes: Their Impact on Arms Flows and Target Behaviour" can be accessed in full via the online publication catalogue DiVA.

 In this joint project, researchers of SPITS at Uppsala University and SIPRI (Stockholm International Peace Research Institute) investigated the effects of UN arms embargoes.
 27 embargoes since 1990 are focused.
 The Uppsala team concentrated on the impact on target behaviour, while the SIPRI team dealt with the effects on arms flows.
 Joint conclusions were developed.
 The study was financed by the Swedish Ministry for Foreign Affairs.
 Researchers Daniel Strandow and Peter Wallensteen were involved from the Uppsala side.

 Ban Ki-Moon appreciates work at Uppsala University and points to some of its conclusions.

 UN Secretary-General Ban Ki-Moon introduced a workshop on targeted sanctions in the UN Headquarters, April 30, 2007.
 The event was organised by the Permanent UN Mission of Greece, in cooperation with the Kroc Institute for International Peace Studies, University of Notre Dame.

 The sanctions work done in Uppsala was presented by Professor Peter Wallensteen.
 Among other researchers introducing their work were the Kroc Institute's David Cortright and George Lopez, as well as Sue Eckert of Brown University.
 Ban Ki-Moon noted the Uppsala work on West African sanctions and the observation that they 'have had a restraining effect on their targets'.